xXAbood/enetproxy/README.md

 * Add solve captcha
 * Remove /resolve because its patched
 * Update version to 3.011
+* Add /kill name, or just "/kill " to kill everyone
 # 1.4
 * Add /proxy - shows proxy commands
 * Add /tp player - teleports to a player in the world